akeren/task-manager-api/README.md

 # Task Manager RESTFul API

 This is a task manager application built using NODE JS and MongoDB.
 It follows a **RESTFul API** design architecture.
+The app sends an email notification upon registration and deactivation of user's account.

 ## Features